-Byte write operations are supported by the CY7C1412JV18.
+Byte write operations are supported by the CY7C1513JV18.
 A write operation is initiated as described in the Write Operations section.
-The bytes that are written are determined by BWS_0 and BWS_1 , which are sampled with each 18-bit data word.
+The bytes that are written are determined by BWS_0 and \overline{BWS}1 , which are sampled with each set of 18-bit data words.
 Asserting the byte write select input during the data portion of a write latches the data being presented and writes it into the device.
-Deasserting the byte write select input during the data portion of a write allows the data stored in the device for that byte to remain unaltered.
-This feature can be used to simplify read, modify, or write operations to a byte write operation.
+Deasserting the byte write select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
+This feature is used to simplify read, modify, or write operations to a byte write operation.